Biomedical Imaging & Technology Students & Alumni

 Since its founding in 2006, our PhD program has consistently trained independent, collaborative scientists in the highly interdisciplinary domain of medical imaging research.
 During training, students have made significant contributions to the development of novel imaging methods, some of which are now used in clinics around the globe.
 Collectively, our students have authored and co-authored scores of scientific articles in peer-reviewed journals, presented findings in talks at international scientific meetings, won accolades for original research, and secured start-up funding through entrepreneurial competitions.

 Upon graduation, our alumni are highly qualified to take jobs in academia or industry.
-To date, 28 people have earned PhD degrees in the program.
-One person left the program after earning an MS degree, and four PhD graduates have obtained academic faculty appointments.
+To date, 29 people have earned PhD degrees in the program.
+One person left after earning an MS degree, one person left after earning an MPhil degree, and four PhD graduates have obtained academic faculty appointments.
 Others have entered the private sector as research scientists and engineers, joined biotech or financial consultancies, pursued postdoctoral specialization, or enrolled in medical training.

 Biomedical Imaging and Technology PhD Training Program Current Students